engraving-challenges/main/1-goals-and-rules.md

 - it should NOT contain any instructions
 - there should be nothing here that the contributor must remember (or will be saearching for later)
 - the goal of this document is to let would-be participants a more detailed idea of what the contest is about, what we want to achieve and what we expect from participants.
+- in particular, i think we shouldn't talk (or at least talk a lot) about git

 ---

 # "Code of Honor":